elitaylor/elitaylor.github.io/_posts/leadership/2014-01-07-personal-growth.md

 title:  "First Post - Personal Growth"
 author:  "Eli"
 author-site:  http://elitaylor.github.io
-intro:  "It's okay to be selfish this year.
-Make sure that you continue to improve yourself."
+intro:  "It's okay to be selfish this year."
 comments:  true
 feat-img: http://farm6.staticflickr.com/5328/9554354366_c360df5089_h.jpg
 date:   2014-01-08
 ---

-Personal growth is essential for any trying to improve their leadership.
+Do you remember the last time you were on an airplane?
+Do you remember the in-flight demonstrations of how to use the oxygen mask in case of an emergency?
+They actually instruct you to put your oxygen mask on before you help little children, that way you are coherent enough to take care of them.
+Personal growth is like that, you need to continue to grow and change in order to best server others.

 ### I think Benjamin Franklin said it best:
 > *“When you are finished changing, you're finished.”*

-I've been confronted with the absurd idea that personal growth is selfish.
+Maybe you've been confronted with the absurd idea that personal growth is selfish.
 The argument goes something like this:
-"We should be others oriented, so if you always focus on personal growth then you are selfish...and that's bad."
+"We should be others oriented, so if you focus on personal growth then you run the risk of becoming selfish...and that's bad."

 Here's a few reason why I believe this line of thinking is **#wack.**

 <!--more-->

 ## 1.)
 You can't give what you don't have:
 In order to be selfless you must be giving, but I would like to know exactly how you plan to be giving when you don't have anything to give.
-For instance; say I want to give money to a family in need.
+For instance, say I want to give money to a family in need.
 I must first have the money to give this family.
 How am I going to do that?
 Well personal growth of course!
-Doesn't it require a a certain amount of personal growth in order to obtain a job that pays them money?
-Of course it does, you must first prove to an employer that you have the skills worthy of a decent salary.
-Once you've collected a salary, you now have the means to provide for a family in need.
-I'm grateful that there are people in the world like you that put such and emphasis on personal growth.
-Bless your heart!
+Doesn't it require a certain amount of personal growth in order to obtain a job that pays me money?
+Of course it does, I must first prove to an employer that I have the skills worthy of a decent salary.
+Once I've collected a salary, I now have the means to provide for a family in need.

 ## 2.)
 Personal growth is proof that you serve others:
 You show me a person that is growing personally, and I will show you a person who serves others.